 The NAV will be calculated up to four decimals.
 The NAV shall be calculated for close of each working day.
 The computation of NAV shall be in conformity with SEBI Regulations and guidelines as prescribed from time to time.
-The Direct Plan under the Scheme will have separate NAV.
-Separate NAV will be calculated and disclosed for each option.
-The NAVs of the growth option and the Income Distribution cum Capital Withdrawal will be different after the declaration of the first IDCW.

 Illustration for Computation of NAV: